derivkit/derivkit/docs/workflows.rst

 **Expecting priors to be applied automatically**

 DerivKit treats likelihood information and priors separately by design.
-Priors must be applied explicitly during sampling; they are not folded into Fisher, DALI, or Laplace objects automatically.
+Priors must be applied explicitly during sampling; they are not combined with Fisher, DALI, or Laplace objects automatically.